cybrneon/master-thesis/B_METHOD/PROCESS/2024-07-26/Definitive_Methodology.md

 #### 0. Range of People
 ##### Generation Z (1997-2010)
-People who grew up with diverse technologies.
+People who grew up with a plethora of technologies.

 ##### Millennials (1981-1996)
-People who grew up during the boom of the personal computer, and discovered the internet.
+People who grew up during the boom of the personal computer, and discovered the internet in its early days and form.

 ##### Generation X (1965-1980)
 People who experienced a big chunk of the computer revolution and saw game consoles and computers gently sliding into homes.